The Countries Dominating Rice Exports in 2026

 Why Does India Continue Dominating Rice Exports?

-India's position at the top of rice exports isn't shifting anytime soon.
-With around 130 million tons of paddy produced annually and well-developed export infrastructure, the gap is too wide for competitors to close quickly.
-The freight advantage adds to it.
+India holds a strong position in the list of top rice exports.
+With around 130 million tonnes of paddy produced annually and well-developed export infrastructure, it remains one of the most reliable suppliers in the global rice market.
+The freight method is another advantage.
 Shipping Indian rice to East Africa, the Middle East, or South Asia is shorter and cheaper than equivalent shipments from Thailand or Vietnam.
 That geographic edge shows up in price competitiveness, especially in the cost-sensitive non-basmati commodity segment.

 Not just that, India's Food Corporation of India maintains buffer stocks that allow the government to release or restrict exports based on domestic price conditions.
 That's the tension India consistently manages.
 Non-basmati rice is a daily staple for hundreds of millions of households, so when domestic prices rise, export curbs follow.
 When stocks build up, duties come off.
 The cycle has become predictable enough that global rice traders now monitor Indian domestic price data and DGFT notifications as forward indicators of global supply conditions.